ghayden433/SportsWatch/README.md

 - Beitian BN-180 for GPS
 - SD for storage of SPI
 - Button interrupts for navigation
+- going prototype route at the moment due to cost of manufacturing PCBs

 ### V1.0
 - STM32L476 Microprocessor